hmcts/cmc-citizen-frontend/src/kubernetes/README.md

 ## To Configure Frontend to use Claim-Store Backend in Kubernetes

-Note: untested until some changes are made to claim-store
+Note: untested until some changes are made to claim-store - TODO: automate linking FE & BE based on branch name or something...

 ```
 kubectl get ns | grep cmc-claim-store